Harish4227/FULL_ADDER_SUBTRACTOR/README.md

 **Program:**

 /* Program to design a half subtractor and full subtractor circuit and verify its truth table in quartus using Verilog programming.
-Developed by: RegisterNumber:
 */

+Developed by:HARISH D

+RegisterNumber:24008988

 module full_add_sub(sum,cout,a,b,cin);

  output sum;